SixteenThousand/Tag-Explorer/README.md

 1. Click "Finish".

+## Features needed for v0.0
+- [x] ability to select a library & search
+- [x] ability to open a Book
+- [ ] ability to create a new library
+- [ ] ability to create a new book
+- [ ] Working build script

 ## Possible Future Features
-These are things that could be in a future v0.2:
+These are things that could be in a future v0.1:
 - [ ] Command Line Interface
 - [ ] Ability to edit the data stored about a particular book
 - [ ] Ability to search for all Books which match *any* tags selected, rather